Skip to content

 Branch

-Branch creates a mini-Mesh of sorts and schedules Wires to run on it.
+Branch creates offshoot from the current mesh and schedules Wires to run on it.

 Most games will require code to ready the program, such as by loading resources and setting up variables to use.

-We can ready empty shards load-resources and initialize-variables to carry out these tasks.
-Place them in a Setup shard within the game-loop to ensure that they only run once.
+We can ready @defines, load-resources and initialize-variables to carry out these tasks.
+Place them in a Once shard within the game-loop to ensure that they only run once.

 Variables